OpenKH/OpenKh/CODE_OF_CONDUCT.md

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of:
+* Age
+* Body size
+* Disability
+* Ethnicity
+* Sex characteristics
+* Gender identity and expression
+* Level of experience
+* Education
+* Socio-economic status
+* Nationality
+* Personal appearance
+* Race
+* Religion
+* Sexual identity and orientation

 ## Our Standards